 Question 6: The Lord Jesus was the incarnate God and no one can deny this.
 Now you testify that Almighty God is the Lord Jesus returned in the flesh, but religious pastors and elders say that what you believe in is just a person, they say that you have been deceived, and we cannot figure this out.
 At that time when the Lord Jesus became flesh and came to do the work of redemption, the Jewish Pharisees also said that the Lord Jesus was just a man, saying that anyone who believed in Him was being deceived.
 Therefore, we would like to pursue this aspect of the truth about the incarnation.
 What exactly is the incarnation?
 And what is the essence of the incarnation?
 Please fellowship this for us.

 Your belief in the Lord Jesus as God’s incarnation is not false.
 But why do you believe in the Lord Jesus?
 Do you really think of the Lord Jesus as God?
 You believe in the Lord Jesus because of what has been recorded in the Bible and because of the work of the Holy Spirit.
 But no matter what you say, you haven’t seen the Lord Jesus face to face, do you really dare say you know the Lord Jesus?
 In your belief in the Lord, you’re merely echoing the words of Peter, who said that the Lord Jesus is Christ, the Son of the living God, but do you believe that the Lord Jesus is the manifestation of God, is God Himself?
 Do you dare say that you understand the Lord Jesus’ divine substance?
 Do you dare guarantee that if the Lord Jesus were to come again expressing the truth, you would recognize His voice?
 Your belief in the Lord Jesus amounts to nothing more than a belief in “the Lord Jesus” these three words.
 You believe in His name only.
 You don’t understand the Lord Jesus’ divine substance.
 If you do understand, then why can’t you distinguish the voice of God’s Spirit?
 Why don’t you acknowledge that the truth which Almighty God expresses emerges from God and is the voice and word of the Holy Spirit?
 From what I’ve seen today, how you reject the voice of God and deny the truth which God expresses, I am sure that you do not know the incarnate God!
 If you had been born two thousand years ago, in the age when the Lord Jesus was preaching and doing His work, you certainly would have joined the Jewish chief priests, scribes, and Pharisees in condemning the Lord Jesus.
 Is this not the case?
 The Jewish chief priests, scribes, and Pharisees had believed in the one and only God for many years, but why was it that they didn’t recognize the Lord Jesus?
 Why did they nail Him to the cross?
 What was the issue?
 Why is it that the pastors and elders of the religious world in the last days fail to hear the voice of the Holy Spirit?
 Why do they still condemn the judgment work of Almighty God in the last days?
 Please think about this: Isn’t someone who believes in God but fails to acknowledge God’s incarnation an antichrist?
 The Jewish leaders resisted and condemned the Lord Jesus, the incarnate God.
 They were all antichrists revealed by God’s work.
 As for the pastors and elders of the religious world in the last days who resist and condemn the incarnate Almighty God, are they not also antichrists exposed by God’s work?
 We can all plainly see that the majority of pastors and elders in the religious world all resist and condemn the work of Almighty God in the last days; they look upon Almighty God’s work without really seeing, they hear His words without really listening.
 Almighty God has expressed all the truths to purify and save mankind.
-He has conquered, saved, and made a group of overcomers.
+He has conquered and saved a group of people and perfected them into overcomers.
 The gospel of the kingdom is spreading throughout the world, this is inexorable!
 Could the pastors and leaders of the religious world possibly not see the facts of God’s work?
 How can they still say something as ridiculous as, “Belief in Almighty God is belief in a human”?
 What is the issue here?
 This just goes to show that there are many who believe in the vague God of the high heavens, but there are few who have knowledge of the incarnate God.
 Isn’t this the fact?
 Why did the Lord Jesus condemn those Pharisees that resisted Him?
 Because they only believed in the vague God of the high heavens, but condemned and resisted the incarnate God.
 Is this not the case?

 The chief priests, scribes, and Pharisees clearly saw the authority and power of the Lord Jesus’ words and work.
 So how could they still brazenly resist, condemn, and blaspheme the Lord Jesus?
 They said that He cast out devils through Beelzebub, chief of the devils, and aimed to deceive man, and even nailed Him to the cross alive; what does this show?
 Was it not because they saw the Lord Jesus as an ordinary human that they did all this?
 Just as they said, “Is that not a Nazarene, the son of a carpenter?”
 In the conception of the Pharisees, the flesh of God incarnate should possess supernatural qualities.
 He should be of great stature and powerful build, with a heroic bearing and commanding presence.
 His words should have an earthshaking and deafening ring, they should strike fear in the hearts of man, so that no one dare approach Him.
 Otherwise, He could not be considered God.
 In truth, they didn’t have the slightest understanding of what is meant by the incarnation and did not seek in the Lord Jesus’ word and work for the truth, to find God’s disposition and all that God is and has.
 They took the Lord Jesus for an ordinary man, judging and blaspheming Him based upon their illusions and conceptions.
 This proves that while they believed in God, they did not know Him and even resisted Him.
 Now, the pastors and elders of the religious world say that the One we believe in is merely human.
 This is no different from how the Jewish chief priests, scribes, and Pharisees condemned the Lord Jesus’ followers.
 As you can see, most pastors and elders of the religious world are no different than the hypocritical Pharisees of yore: They all believe in God while resisting Him at the same time.
 They are scoundrels who only acknowledge the vague God of the high heavens while denying Christ Himself!
 What right do they have to condemn those that accept and obey Christ?
 What do you say?